Recommender Systems

 How should we assess similarity of items?

-A reasonable approach is to consider items similar if their ratings are correlated.
+A reasonable approach is to consider items similar if their ratings are correlated, for example using the Pearson correlation coefficient \(r\)1.

 However, note that two items will not have ratings in the same positions.